module Neturl:sig..end

 is raised.

-Note that IPv6 addresses, when returned by url_host
+Note that IPv6 addresses, when returned by url_host, are enclosed

 to support this syntax variant.